py5coding/py5book/reference/py5surface_set_size.rst

 Changing the window size will clear the drawing canvas.
 If you do this, the :doc:`sketch_width` and :doc:`sketch_height` variables will change.

+This method provides the same functionality as :doc:`sketch_window_resize`.

 Underlying Processing method: PSurface.setSize

 Syntax